Letter from Principal

 The best classroom and the richest cupboard are roofed only by the sky.

 Our Early Years learning spaces were renovated in 2019, after a year of consultation between leadership, teachers, and the students themselves.
-In the role of the researcher, teachers explored how learning spaces were utilized, what was needed to provide flexibility and adaptability, as well as looking at the spaces through a child’s lens to understand what and how the student perceives in the learning space.
+In the role of the researcher, teachers explored how learning spaces were utilized, what was needed to provide flexibility and adaptability, as well as looking at the areas through a child’s lens to understand what and how the student perceives in the learning space.
 This inquiry led to a complete rethink of how the physical environment supports learning and teaching and provided an opportunity for student voice to be acknowledged and actioned.

 There are three teachers of children: Adults, other children, and their physical environment.